metabase/metabase/docs/questions/sharing/answers.md

 - From a question: click on the **download arrow** (a down arrow in a cloud in the bottom right) and select .png.
 - From a dashboard card: click on the **...** in the upper right of the card and select .png.

+You can't download the image of a dashboard, but you can set up a [dashboard subscription](../../dashboards/subscriptions.md).

 ## Editing your question